mrphilipp7/active-directory/README.md

 instance.formatDomainUser('test-user', 'TEST-DOMAIN') // will create 'TEST-DOMAIN\\test-user'
 ```

-This project is still very new and constantly growing.
-Give it time!
+⚠️ This is an early version with limited functionality.
+More features coming soon!